astronomer/airflow-provider-sample/README.md

 Provider modules, including all hooks, operators, sensors, and transfers, should be documented via [sphinx-templated docstrings](https://pythonhosted.org/an_example_pypi_project/sphinx.html) at the top of each of their respective python file.
 These docstrings should include three things, all separated by blank lines in the docstring:
 1. A one-sentence description explaining *what* the module does.
-2. A long description explaining *hot* the module works.
+2. A long description explaining *how* the module works.
 This can include more verbose language or documentation, including code blocks or blockquotes.
-See
+You can read about available Sphinx markdown directives [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-code-block).
 3. A declarative definition of parameters that you can pass to the module, templated per the example below.

 [See here for an active example](https://github.com/astronomer/airflow-sample_provider/blob/main/modules/operators/sample_operator.py#L11).

 ## Integrating with Airflow

-Airflow exposes a number of plugins that you're able to interface with from your provider package if you care to do so.
+Airflow exposes a number of plugins to interface from your provider package in case you care to do so.
 We *highly* encourage provider maintainers to add these bits, as they improve the UX of a provider significantly.

 To start, you'll need to define an `apache_airflow_provider ` entrypoint in your `setup.py` or `setup.cfg` file: